 Coconut oil is packed full of healthy saturated fats, can increase your energy levels and is a great addition to your diet.
 You can use coconut oil in place of your regular olive or vegetable oil, but choosing the right coconut oil is not as easy as you might think.
 In this post I’m going to explain which coconut oils will give you the most health benefits.

 For Candida sufferers, coconut oil is also a great source of natural antifungals.
-It contains three fatty acids (caprylic acid, capric acid and lauric acid) that can help to beat a yeast overgrowth.
-Here are my guidelines to choosing the best coconut oil.
+It contains three fatty acids (caprylic acid, capric acid, and lauric acid) that can help to beat a yeast overgrowth.
+Picking a high quality oil will get you the best results, so here are my guidelines to choosing the best coconut oil.

 Organic Virgin Coconut Oil

-Virgin coconut oil is coconut oil that has been processed without the use of chemicals or solvents.
+Virgin coconut oil is coconut oil that has been mechanically processed without the use of chemicals or solvents.
 The oil is extracted through the use of pressure rather than complicated chemical processes.
-This is a more gentle method and it is far less likely to damage the oil.
+This is a more gentle method than using chemicals and solvents, and it is far less likely to damage the oil.
+It also has the advantage of not containing residues from these noxious chemicals.

 The best virgin coconut oil will actually retain much of the taste and smell of fresh coconuts.
-On the other hand, many non-organic commercial brands use a refining and bleaching process that removes the natural coconut aroma and taste.
+On the other hand, many non-organic commercial brands use refining and bleaching processes that remove the natural coconut aroma and taste.

 Buying organic is a good idea too.
 This is another way to guarantee that chemicals or solvents have not been used during the manufacturing process.
-Now Foods Coconut Oil is a good example of a 100% organic oil.
+You can find a good example of a 100% organic oil in our recommended products section.

 You might see various coconut oil brands marketing their products as Virgin or Extra Virgin.
 So what’s the difference?
 Actually, there is probably no difference between these products at all.
-Coconut oil is not regulated the same as the olive oil industry, which has accepted standards for Virgin and Extra Virgin.
+This confusion originates in the fact that coconut oil is not regulated the same as the olive oil industry, which has accepted standards for Virgin and Extra Virgin oils.

 On a side note, this is why coconut oil is such a healthy oil to use in your cooking.
 It does not degrade under heat, unlike many vegetable oils which can turn into trans fats when used for frying food.
-Coconut oil retains its structure and can be heated and reheated without degrading.
+Coconut oil retains its structure and can be heated and reheated to fairly high temperatures without degrading.

 The best coconut oils have these three characteristics: